samuel-momodu/Portfolio/README.md

 # Portfolio
-This is an equivalent display of past or most recent algorithms created and analytics performed.
+This contains an equivalent of algorithms created and analytics performed.